High Park Zoo

 Don’t forget to say “hi” to the ducks in Grenadier Pond.

-From the south end of High Park take a short walk to Sunnyside Beach.
-With its historic pavilion and café, it’s an ideal spot for lunch with a lake view.
+From the south end of High Park, take a short walk to Sunnyside Beach.
+Its historic pavilion and café make it an ideal spot for lunch with a lake view.
 After, rent a bike for a scenic ride back downtown along the Waterfront Bike Trail.

 Drop off your bike at Harbourfront and wander the boardwalk and boat slips.
 CULTURE BONUS: take advantage of free admission at the Power Plant Contemporary Art Gallery.

 Designed entirely out of shipping containers, stackt market, is an industrial-chic mix of shops, a microbrewery, top chefs, and killer city views.
-Sip your specialty drinks by the firepits if it’s chilly or head to the GoldInn rooftop patio to feast your eyes on the CN Tower while you fill your belly with an innovative five-course, prix fixe meal.
+Sip your specialty drinks by the firepits if it’s chilly.

 If you like that, you might also enjoy: 5 Essential Sandwiches of St. Lawrence Market

-Toronto is becoming one of the world’s great bike cities and you have the choice of joining guided Toronto Bicycle Tours or heading out on your own by renting a bike and exploring one of the multitudes of trails and ravines that connect the downtown core to neighbourhoods throughout the city.
+Toronto is becoming one of the world’s great bike cities.
+You can join guided Toronto Bicycle Tours or head out on your own by renting a bike and exploring one of the multitudes of trails and ravines that connect the downtown core to neighbourhoods throughout the city.

 If hiking is your passion, take a picnic lunch to Rouge National Urban Park for 75 square kilometres of lush cliff-edge woodland, historic landmarks, and some of Canada's oldest-known Indigenous sites.